 The Victorian Women's Liberation and Lesbian Feminist Archives at the University of Melbourne includes a significant collection of periodicals.

-The Australian Lesbian and Gay Archives holds over 1000 different periodicals, totalling over 40,000 issues.
+The Australian Queer Archives (AQuA) (formerly Australian Lesbian and Gay Archives) holds over 1000 different periodicals, totalling over 40,000 issues.
 A number of key periodical titles have been indexed, and a listing of these titles is available online.
+Many titles have been made available through the Archives of Sexuality and Gender database, which can be accessed from home by Victorian registered Library members.

 Collected by trade union activist, writer and feminist Carmel Shute, this collection includes newspaper clippings, broadsheets and serials on the subject of feminism in Australia, spanning a quarter of a century (1970-1995).